 Once upon a time Gordon B Hinckley said, “Try a little harder to be a little better.”
 With the New Year comes the resolution to change, to do more, to be better.
 And the huge possibility of failing and giving up.
-In 2017 goodnessknows is challenging everyone to try something new because trying new things and celebrating the success of every try is a step to being your best.
 Over the past month, I tried a digital detox to help break my cell phone addiction.

 What Happened When I Tried a Digital Detox

 About a year ago I realized I have a cell phone addiction.
 At one point it got so bad, that I literally had to set a timer on my phone and not look at my phone until the timer beeped.
 I’ve since gotten a little better than that, but I’m still on my phone all the time.

 There’s this fear in the back of my head that if I don’t check my phone at all times of the day that I’m going to miss out on some amazing opportunity or going to be the last one to hear the big news.
 And unfortunately it’s not just my cell phone; if I’m not on my cell phone, I’m on my computer.
 Or on my tablet.
 I’m always connected in some way.

 And that connection to technology is getting in the way of the real connections.
 The connection with my husband, the connection with my son, the connection with my family, and the connection with myself.

 When you’re always connected to everybody, you’re really connected to nobody.